Picovoice/rhino/binding/vue/README.md

 | "rhn-ready"   |                                                                       | Rhino has finished loading & the user has granted microphone permission: ready to process voice |
 | "rhn-inference" | The inference object (see above for examples)                         | Rhino has concluded the inference.                                                                    |
 | "rhn-error"   | The error that was caught (e.g. "NotAllowedError: Permission denied") | An error occurred while Rhino or the WebVoiceProcessor was loading                              |

+### Custom contexts

+Custom contexts are generated using [Picovoice Console](https://picovoice.ai/console/).
+They are trained from text using transfer learning into bespoke Rhino context files with a `.rhn` extension.
+The target platform is WebAssembly (WASM), as that is what backs the Vue library.

+The `.zip` file containes a `.rhn` file and a `_b64.txt` file which containes the binary model encoded with Base64.
+Provide the base64 encoded string as an argument to Rhino as in the above example.
+You may wish to store the base64 string in a separate JavaScript file and `export` it to keep your application code separate.